MatheusCerqueiraDev/tractian/README.md

 I've created common componets based on Ant design components You can find them in:

 - /src/common/components
+  Table dind't go so weel because of SCSS compile...

 The web app has his default layout and no URL match page: